John Adams Building

-The John Adams Building is the second oldest of the four buildings of the Library of Congress of the United States.
-It is named for John Adams, the second president, who signed the law creating the Library of Congress.
-The building is in the Capitol Hill district of Washington D.C. next to the library's main building (now known as the Thomas Jefferson Building).
-The Adams building opened to the public on January 3, 1939, and before being named for the president, it was long known as The Annex building.
+The John Adams Building is the second-oldest of the buildings of the Library of Congress of the United States.
+Built in the 1930s, it is named for John Adams, the second president, who signed the law creating the Library of Congress in 1800.
+The building is in the Capitol Hill district of Washington D.C. next to the library's main building (now known as the Thomas Jefferson Building) in the Capitol Complex.
+The Adams building opened to the public on April 5, 1939, and before being named for the president in 1980, was simply called The Annex building.
 It is designed in a restrained but very detailed Art Deco style and faced in white Georgia marble.
 It is located on Second Street SE between Independence Avenue and East Capitol Street in Washington, DC.

 History

 The idea to construct a new library building was presented to the United States Congress in 1928 at the urging of Librarian of Congress Herbert Putnam.
 The bill was sponsored by U.S. Representative Robert Luce, chairman of the House Committee on the Library.
 On June 13, 1930, $6.5 million was appropriated for the building's construction, for a tunnel connecting it to the Main Building, and for changes in the east front of the Main Building, including the construction of a Rare Book Room.
 An additional appropriation approved on June 6, 1935, brought the total authorization to $8,226,457.